Raspberry Coconut Cookies Recipe

 - 1/2 cup raspberry preserves

-- 4. In a small bowl, beat the butter, confectioners' sugar, milk and vanilla until smooth.
-Place 1/2 teaspoon preserves and a scant teaspoon of filling on the bottoms of half of the cookies; top with remaining cookies.
-Store in an airtight container in the refrigerator.
+- 2. In a mixing bowl, combine the first four filling ingredients; beat until smooth.
+Place 1/2 teaspoon preserves and a scant teaspoon of filling on the bottom of half of the cookies; top with remaining cookies.
 Yield: 2-1/2 dozen.

 Reviews for Raspberry Coconut Cookies